Phnom Penh Guide

 Phnom Penh Guide Parcel Post, for your guidance

-I was quoted for surface delivery 65000r for a 1Kg parcel, and 353000r for 10kg to Thailand, with delivery about 10 days.
-Of course, one would then have to add whatever Thai Customs chose to charge for duty etc.
+I was quoted for surface delivery of 65000r for a 1 kg parcel, and 353000r for 10kg to Thailand, with delivery of about 10 days.
+Of course, one would then have to add whatever Thai Customs chose to charge for duty, etc.

-Various conditions apply, so contact the Post Office for prices for specific weight, size and destination.
+Various conditions apply, so contact the Post Office for prices for specific weight, size, and destination.

 xxxxx